bruceyboy86/elliot-scorpion-site/slides.md

 class: 'text-center'
 ---

-# There are 1500 species of scorpion
+# Their armour contains of fluorescent chemicals that glow under uv light.

 <style>
 h1{